Tips from happy retirees

 Have a backup plan

 One person who volunteered this advice had a health issue that meant an unexpected early retirement.
 He is not alone in this as, according to a Royal Bank survey, about 40% of retired Canadians left work earlier than they had planned.
 Almost half of these said it was because employers initiated that severing of employment ties either through downsizing, relocating, or presenting a pink slip notice or a retirement package.
 For others, it may be a health issue of their own or a loved one, a major life event like a sudden death in the family or a separation or divorce.
-Each person’s choice of timing is not always what happens and that means being prepared for such surprises with a fall back plan.
-Getting back into the work force may not be an immediate solution and so savings, selling assets, insurance, a line of credit, or a loan need to be available in an emergency situation.
+Each person’s choice of timing is not always what happens and that means being prepared for such surprises with a fallback plan.
+Getting back into the workforce may not be an immediate solution and so savings, selling assets, insurance, a line of credit, or a loan need to be available in an emergency situation.
 Figure out what that emergency plan is just in case.

 Get used to being a nobody

 This is not how I may have worded this one but the person who did suggest it said, “I went from being a legend at work to a nobody in one day!”
-Identity issues are the ones that are most often presented as the reason for going to a counsellor post retirement.
+Identity issues are the ones that are most often presented as the reason for going to a counselor post-retirement.
 He suggested that joining clubs, interest or volunteer groups, fitness facilities and continuous learning programs are something to start before actually retiring.
-It may take a year or two to get reoriented to a new way of living, a new pace, new friends, and so, the earlier the start, the better and easier the transition.
+It may take a year or two to get reoriented to a new way of living, a new pace, new friends, and so, the earlier they start, the better and easier the transition.
 A person needs to figure out how to get some positive feedback outside of work to feel a sense of meaningfulness, usefulness, and accomplishment.
 He also suggested watching Red and Red 2 but I think that is just for fun although it is geared to retirement adjustment issues in part.

 Have a game plan to stay connected

 This may surprise you but many coworkers and colleagues do not keep in touch.
-If you want to stay in contact, you need to figure out a way to share some activities with those you choose to maintain friendships with like a movie or dinner out night.
+If you want to stay in contact, you need to figure out a way to share some activities with those you choose to maintain friendships with like a movie or dinner out the night.
 These people are part of a work family and, when someone retires, that person has left the family.
 You need to take the initiative to get together outside of the work setting.

 Have a game plan for who the people are that you want to hang out with, and do activities with and then they become the new social network.
 Get a new community of positive people.
 You need to stay active physically, mentally, and socially and the game plan is how you are going to do this.